odan/slim4-skeleton/docs/index.md

 ![image](https://user-images.githubusercontent.com/781074/67564463-4a102980-f723-11e9-9202-5e1d1641d06c.png)

 ## Introduction

-A Slim 4 Framework skeleton for APIs, websites and web applications.
+This is a Slim 4 Framework skeleton project for building awesome APIs, websites and web applications.

 ## Installation